glasachin/emb_logic/09_embedded_linux/linux_boot_process.md

 Page tables (PT) also gets created inside the RAM.
 It depends upon the register (`PTBR` => contains starting address of the page table) of the processor.

+## MBR
+Master boot record `MBR`.
+It is located in the 1st sector of the `bootable` disk `/dev/hda` or `dev/sda`.

+MBR is less than 512 bytes in size.
+It has three compenents.
+1. primary boot locader info in 1st 446 bytes.
+2. partition table info in next 64 bytes.
+3. `mbr` validation check in last 2 bytes.

+Note: It is not located inside any partition.

+`MBR may or may not be there depending upon the hardware system.
+If there is no MBR and BL2 will be find at 0th location (sector 0) of the secondary disk.
+If MBR is there then `BL2` location information will be inside (at the end) of MBR.`

+Now, MBR loads and executes the `GRUB` boot loader.

+`Note: if there is BL1.5 then MBR will not be used.
+This will not be there in the system if additional EEPROM is not present`

+So, the first 446 bytes of MBR containthe code that locates the partition to boot from.
+The rest of booting process takes place from that partition.
+This partition contains a software program for booting the system.

+## Stage 2 Bootloader

+* have enough space to do luxurious stuff
+* provides configurability and management
+* Loads the operating system
+* passes arguments to the operating system
+* jumps to start executing the operating system
+* Desktops bootloaders
+    * LILO, GRUB, SYSLINUX
+* Embedded bootloaders
+    * U-boot (standard), secondary bootloader (custom based on company).